haroon3508/House-price-predictor/README.md

 ## 🙋 About Me

-I’m a student in scotland learning to become a ML engineer
+I’m a student in scotland discovering ML

 ---